-Strýtan is the first underwater protected area in Iceland and Strýtan Divecenter is their offical protector.
+Strýtan is the first underwater protected area in Iceland and Strýtan Divecenter is its offical protector.

-Strýtan was discovered hundred of years ago by old fishermen measuring the depth of the fjord with weights and a line but when modern technology of the coast guard didn’t find them and took the off the sea-charts and declared them non-existent in 1987.
-In 1997 Erlendur Bogason and his friend Árni Halldórsson, captin of the whale watching boat Níels Jónsson, found this giant structure together.
+Strýtan was discovered hundred of years ago by old fishermen measuring the depth of the fjord with weights and a line but when modern technology of the coast guard didn’t find them they took them off the sea-charts and declared them non-existent in 1987.
+In 1997 Erlendur Bogason and his friend Árni Halldórsson, captain of the whale watching boat Níels Jónsson, found this giant structure together.

-In 2015 we had the physicist Brian Cox coming over and did he, along with his team from BBC, Erlendur Bogason and Árni Halldórsson, do a remake of how they found the chimneys almost 20 years ago for their TV series Forces of Nature.
+In 2015 we had physicist Brian Cox coming over and he, along with his team from BBC, Erlendur Bogason and Árni Halldórsson, made a remake of how they found the chimneys almost 20 years ago for their TV series Forces of Nature.
 The episode is called the Moth and the Flame.
 Brian claims that all life on earth might have started with hydrothermal chimneys on a shallow depth, just like Strýtan, million of years ago.
-So technically you could say after this dive that you have dived “in the beginning of life on earth”.
+So technically you could say that after this dive you have dived “in the beginning of life on earth”.

 - Availability: All year around.